brigadecore/brigade/docs/content/topics/project-developers/events.md

 ### Source

 An event's Source can be thought of as its domain.
-In fact, the rule of thumb to avoid clashes is to use a URI you control.
+For developers writing their own gateway, the rule of thumb to avoid clashes is to use a URI one controls.
 This means leading with one's own domain or the URL for something else one owns, like the URL for a GitHub repo.
 As an example, events emitted from Brigade's [GitHub Gateway] use a source value of `brigade.sh/github`.

 ### Type